Brewers vs. Cubs Player Props Betting Odds

-The Milwaukee Brewers host the Chicago Cubs at American Family Field on Monday at 2:10 PM ET.
-Those looking to place a player prop bet can find odds for Christian Yelich, Nico Hoerner and others in this matchup.
+Player prop bet odds for Christian Yelich, Nico Hoerner and others are listed when the Milwaukee Brewers host the Chicago Cubs at American Family Field on Tuesday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!